tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 > While a developer’s guide should walk a developer through the basic usage of an API and its functionality, it can’t cover every possible use of that API in a coherent way.
 That is where articles and tutorials come in, to teach developers tangential or specialized uses of an API, like combining it with another service, framework, or API.

 In other words, the articles and tutorials complement the reference documentation to provide more complete instruction.
-Code samples that show how to use the various endpoints to achieve a goal has a place in your user guide.
+Code samples that show how to use the various endpoints to achieve a goal occupy an important space in your user guide.

 Not everyone agrees about the need for code samples.
-Developers on the product team often make the mistake of assuming that their developer audience has a skill set similar to their own, without recognizing different developer specializations.
+Developers on the product team often make the mistake of assuming that the developer audience has a skill set similar to their own, without recognizing different developer specializations.
 Internal developers will often say, "If the user doesn't understand this code, he or she shouldn't be using our API."

 If you encounter this attitude, remind developers that users often have technical talent in different areas.
 For example, a user might be an expert in Java but only mildly familiar with JavaScript.
 Someone who is a database programmer will have a different skill set than someone who is a Python programmer who will have a different skillset from a front-end web development engineer, and so on.
 Given these differences and the likely possibility that you will have many novice (or unfamiliar) users, more extensive code tutorials are warranted.